 - PCIe Storage – Now flash operates at the speed of the bus rather than the SAS/SATA controller.
 The primary issue with PCIe is the number of controllers that can handle the extra bus speed and the lack of standard compatibility between storage vendors which could cause interoperability issues.
 Over time these issues will all be incorporated in future versions of PCIe, but for now, it’s a path that hasn’t been tried, tested or approved by standards committees.

 - All Flash – Designed to take full advantage of SSD drive technology, allied to high-speed controllers, advanced data analytics and a relatively future-proof upgrade path, these systems are designed to provide the simplest and easiest out of box uses with a number of host interfaces allowing you to connect and go.

-Buying a flash array storage solutions is a high investment and an unknown risk for many companies as they have always bought disk-based systems.
+Buying an all flash storage solution it is a high investment and an unknown risk for many companies as they have always bought disk-based systems.
 Flash storage today is as reliable as hard disk systems and can scale to provide PB’s of usable space.
 They can have multiple flash controllers, support the latest flash technology developments including NVMe, clustered and provide scalability for performance and capacity.

 How can we help?

 We work with the world’s leading providers of flash storage to deliver solutions to enable your organisation to grow, deliver data faster and reduce unnecessary expenditure.